syncfusion-content/uwp-docs/uwp/SfRichTextBoxAdv/Radial-Menu.md

 The following screenshot shows built-in radial menu for SfRichTextBoxAdv control.
 ![](Radial-Menu_images/Radial-Menu_img1.jpeg)

+N> In Windows Phone device, the radial menu is not supported.

 ## Enable/Disable Radial Menu

 In SfRichTextBoxAdv, the built-in radial menu is enabled by default.
 It is possible to enable/disable the built-in radial menu.
 The following code example demonstrates how to disable the built-in radial menu in SfRichTextBoxAdv.